grpc/grpc-go/environment_variables.md

     warning and error logs).
 Defaults to `ERROR`.
 Has no effect if the application replaces the default logger via
     [`grpclog.SetLoggerV2`](https://pkg.go.dev/google.golang.org/grpc/grpclog#SetLoggerV2).

+    Note that unlike the boolean variables above, an unrecognized value here does not leave the default in effect: it silences the default logger entirely, so that no message of any severity is written. `FATAL` is not a recognized value and has this effect.
+Fatal-severity logging still terminates the process in that case; only the log output is suppressed.

 *   `GRPC_GO_LOG_VERBOSITY_LEVEL`